s-victor/TinyPedal/docs/customization.md

 This sets refresh rate for module while its idle for conserving resources.

     position_x, position_y
-Defines widget position on screen.
-Those values will be auto-saved.
+Defines widget position on screen (in pixels).
+Those values will be auto updated and saved.

     opacity
 By default, all widgets have a 90% opacity setting, which equals value `0.9`.
 Lower value adds more transparency to widget.
-Acceptable value range is `0.0` to `1.0`.
+Acceptable value range in `0.0` to `1.0`.

     bar_gap, inner_gap
 Set gap (screen pixel) between elements in a widget, only accept integer, `1` = 1 pixel.